 I did the same with road verges and hedgerows.
 Or by adding blossom to trees.
 I added dots of pink and specks of white.
 If the flowers didn’t exist, I would add them anyway.
 Why not?

-Turn up in Galleries With Your Landscape Paintings, Unannounced
+5. Visit Galleries With Your Landscape Paintings, Unannounced

 That’s what I did.
 It’s a gamble, it’s scary, and it works.